 In some cases, keeping your home just isn't feasible financially.
 It's possible a change in employment or a financial hardship has made it impossible for you to catch up and maintain your mortgage payments, even after a potential loan modification.
 Once it's clear that you will be unable to keep up your payments, your goal must shift to avoiding as many long-term financial burdens as possible.
 In some cases, a short sale is the best option.

 As we mentioned above, in many cases it is possible to come out of a foreclosure owing a large deficiency balance.
 That puts you in the unenviable position of paying for a home you no longer own.
 However, in some cases, your lender will agree to what is known as a short sale.
 In a short sale, your lender will agree to buy back your home despite it being worth less than your mortgage debt.

 While you wouldn't profit from the sale, you also won't wind up with a deficiency judgment against you either.
 Some lenders are willing to enter into short sale agreements to avoid the lengthy and costly foreclosure process.
 A short sale can benefit you not only by helping you avoid a deficiency but also protect your credit by keeping a foreclosure off your record.

 It is important to note that there are drawbacks of a short sale.
 While a short sale will allow you to avoid a foreclosure, a short sale can still have a negative impact on your credit.
 Many sellers also have strict guidelines when selecting short sale candidates, so it may not be an option for you to begin with.

-Discuss Your Options With a Nevada Bankruptcy Attorney
+Discuss Your Options With a Nevada or California Bankruptcy Attorney

 The foreclosure process is not easy.
 Don't try and fight back on your own.
 Contact Vohwinkel Law to discuss your case with an experienced Nevada bankruptcy attorney.
 The guidance of an experienced bankruptcy attorney is a valuable thing to have before you make the decision on how to deal with your potential foreclosure.